 As the global business landscape shifts and changes, M.B.A. programs are following suit.
-In many ways this is changing and expanding the way learning is approached in the M.B.A. courses taught in numerous classrooms.
+In many ways this is changing and expanding the way learning is approached in M.B.A. courses.

 As advanced business programs bolster the quality of the learning experience, they are focusing a laser beam on how well professors help students learn.
 A sampling of M.B.A. programs shows that Pace University views faculty members as the managers of the student learning process.
 As a result, all programs and courses have objectives that are measured by student exit surveys, faculty questionnaires, and yearly performance evaluations for faculty members.
 Any underperforming teachers are coached at the school's Center for Faculty Development and Teaching Effectiveness, where their syllabi are reviewed and their classes videotaped.

 Teaching methods continue to evolve, M.B.A. courses not only the traditional tools of lectures and case studies but computer simulations, collaborations with local entrepreneurs, and group projects involving other schools.
 Harvard's curriculum reform, for example, was notable for adopting alternative teaching methods in addition to its reliance on the traditional case-study approach and for developing ways to have faculty members spend less time teaching basics.

 Top M.B.A.
 Programs Make Greater Use of Learning Technologies

 Advanced business programs are making increasing use of distance learning.
 The University of Maryland University College (UMUC), for instance, uses distance learning to provide working adults with the flexibility to balance their job and family responsibilities while pursuing their M.B.A. degree or other educational goals.
 The online M.B.A. program features courses taught by teams of faculty who focus their professional and academic expertise to help students apply business and management theories and practices in the context of their organizations.